Xtreme-Thinkers/hacktoberfest2022/README.md

 - [Firsttimers platform for new and specific issues](https://www.firsttimersonly.com/)

 ### SHARPEN YOUR SKILLS
-- Here we have some links to get to know more about Github and Gitlab and about Contribution
+- Here we have some links for you to know more about Github and Gitlab and about Contribution
 1. [Github Training Kit](https://github.github.com/training-kit/)
 2. [Understanding the Github Flow](https://guides.github.com/introduction/flow/)
 3. [Getting started with Gitlab](https://about.gitlab.com/get-started/)